top of page

 • wir würden – we would

-• ihr würdet – you (pl.) would
+• ihr würdet – you (plural informal) would

-• sie/Sie würden – they/you (formal) would
+• sie/Sie würden – they/You (formal) would

 Most of the time, you can rely on würde + infinitive for the present Konjunktiv II in colloquial German.
 For example: Ich würde gern mehr Zeit mit Lesen verbringen – “I would like to spend more time reading.”